 In Stockport, tackling inequalities is a cornerstone of the One Stockport Borough Plan which sets an ambition for a borough where everyone has equity of opportunity.
-A range of subsequent strategic plans and programmes reiterate this ambition, particularly the Neighbourhood and Prevention

-Programme.
-The work builds on our Stockport Inequalities Summit in 2021 (where we focused on the gaps in our services and how we can collectively make them more equitable) and is core to our Fair & Inclusive approach which aims to address inequalities and promote diversity and inclusion across the Borough.
-Reducing inequalities is also part of the vision for our One Stockport Health & Care Plan, and for Our One Future longer-term vision for the Borough.
+Our work builds on our Stockport Inequalities Summit in 2021 (where we focused on the gaps in our services and how we can collectively make them more equitable) and is core to our Fair & Inclusive approach which aims to address inequalities and promote diversity and inclusion across the Borough.
+Reducing inequalities is also part of the vision for our One Stockport Health & Care Plan.
+And for Our One Future longer term vision for the Borough.
+This annual report reviews the situation for Stockport now and can help guide us towards achieving a fairer and healthier future.